Educpf/Graphics/READFILE.md

 - 4fv - same as above but value specified by pointer
 - Matrix4fv - mat4 of floating values, specified by pointer

+## Abstraction
+Reasons for abstraction:

+- Change names, keep consistency with a simple wrap up
+-

+There's a need to do some abstraction to improve readability

+- Vertex Buffer
+- Index Buffer
+- Vertex Array (if using or not)
+- Rendered (what tights everything together) - works by commanding it to draw something
+  - It's responsible for the draw call (it could be thighed to individual index buffers)
+  - Center pipeline
+- Shaders

+An error can occur when program tries to destroy Vertex and Index buffer but doing so after glfwTerminate was called.
+This function destroys the OPENGl context, which GlGetError detects as an error.
+Fixing this is as simple as destroying those structures before calling that function, by creating a scope or dynamically allocating in the heap.

 ## Math stuff required